GirayEryilmaz/Genetic-Demultiplexing-of-Mice-Strains/README.md

 # What you need
 1. The bam file for your scRNA data.
 Can be found in the 10X output folder.
 2. The VCF file.
 Contains the genotypic differences.
+(Check out the Mouse Genome Project)
 3. Barcodes file.
 A list of barcodes that you want to demultiplex.
 The bam file will have data for all the barcodes, incliding empty droplets.
 You can provide a custom list of barcodes or use filtered_feature_bc_matrix/barcodes.tsv.gz in the 10x cellranger output.
 4. Individuals file, just the names of strains that are supposed to be in the data.
 If you omit a starin, even if it is in the VCF file, it will be ignored while demultiplexing.
+5. Install libraries
+  a. bcftools, I used a singularity image from dockerhub
+  b. samtools, I used a singularity image from dockerhub
+  c.
+A demultiplexing tool, I installed demuxalot from pip.
+It also is present in Demuxify singularity image the authers shared.
+I couldn't get it to run that way.

 # Steps
 ## 1. Filter the VCF